-- Try using a different HDMI cable, just to make sure the cable you're currently using doesn't have any defects.
+- Try using a different HDMI cable (less than 6 feet if available), just to make sure the cable you are currently using does not have any defects.

-- If you're using an HDMI switcher, try removing it, and anything else connected between the Roku player and the TV.
+- If you are using an HDMI switch or AVR, try connecting the Roku player directly to the TV.

-- If this is the first time you are seeing this HDCP purple screen after setting up your Roku player, ensure your TV or receiver supports HDCP (a content copy-protection solution) over HDMI.
+- If this is the first time you are seeing this HDCP purple screen after setting up your Roku player, ensure that your TV and/or AVR supports HDCP.
 Contact your equipment manufacturer for more information.